wholingfei/spexwavepy/docs/source/userguide.rst

    2D image processing for x scan data.

-The remaing operations are the same as the 1D case.
+The remaing operations are the same as the 1D case described in the above.
 Note that in order to do the integration, if ``scandim`` is `'xy'`, the 2D results in two directions will be cut to the same size automatically.

-As already described in the :ref:`XSS technique with reference beam <prinXSSRefer>` section, after obtaining the speckle patter shifts, we can reconstruct the slope of the wavefront from this techinque.
-Thus, ths ``sloX`` and/or ``sloY`` are stored in the :py:class:`~spexwavepy.trackfun.Tracking` class according to the scan direction.
+As been described in the :ref:`XSS technique with reference beam <prinXSSRefer>` section, after obtaining the speckle patter shifts, we can reconstruct the slope of the wavefront from this techinque.
+Thus, the ``sloX`` and/or ``sloY`` are stored in the :py:class:`~spexwavepy.trackfun.Tracking` class according to the scan direction.
 The related postprocess fucntions are :py:func:`~spexwavepy.postfun.slope_pixel` and